Link Search Menu Expand Document

 Score currently supports the following devices types:

-OSC Utilities Hardware Web Lights Audio Video
+Network Utilities Hardware Web Lights Audio Video

 OSCQuery Mapper Midi in HTTP Artnet Audio Window